mnr/writing-wip/Do-Ye0n_lives_on.md

 Do-Ye0n is assigned an office on ninth floor.
 There is a window and he can see the wires of the radiation cage embedded in the glass. *What happens on ninth floor stays on ninth floor.*

 "Welcome to your new home," says Aishwarya.
 She walks to the window, then half-turns to regard him over her shoulder.
-"Is there anything else I can do to make your transition pleasant?"
+"I think you're going to be one of my better recruits."

-"Aren't you moving a bit fast?" asks Do-Ye0n. *No, you aren't moving too fast*, thinks Do-Ye0n.
+"Isn't this a bit presumptive?" asks Do-Ye0n.
+He considers Aishwarya for a moment, then continues.
 "I still have a court appearance.
 Hopefully things go well.
 But what if they don't?"

 "We ran your odds before we made the offer," she says.
 "You're a lock - there's barely a chance you'll be convicted.
 Be sure to watch the futures on your conviction when you're not gloating on Fairwell stock values."

 "I guess I'm new to this world," he says.
-"I used to worry about breaking the law.
-It seems like you consider it part of the job."
+"It seems like you assume breaking the law is part of the job."

 "Nobody here will agree with that statement," she says.
 She turns and walks towards him, then touches his arm.
-"We strive to provide the highest level of service to our clients.
+"Fairwell strives to provide the highest level of service to our clients.
 Sometimes they don't realize how much service they need."

 "I still have questions," he says.
 "But I haven't eaten.
 Is there any chance we can continue this orientation over dinner?"

-Aishwarya considers Do-Ye0n.
-"I believe I have met my recruitment quota for the day, so, yes.
+"I believe I have met my quota for the day, so, yes.
 Then I'll be able to show you your new apartment.
 Like they say, nobody sleeps on the streets."

 ------------------------------------------------------------------------

-"Get up," Aishwarya says, selecting a business saree from her closet.
+"Get up," Aishwarya says, selecting a saree from her closet.
 "We need to get into the office.
 I've got recruitment quotas that won't be satisfied hanging out here.
 And as I recall, you have a meeting with your lawyer.
 Miss it and you're going to become an underdog in the betting pool."

 Do-Ye0n puts a pillow over his head, but Aishwarya pulls it away and throws it to the corner of the room.
 "Nobody cares if I'm convicted," he says.
 "I'm not going to serve time, Fairwell is going to pay the settlement, my lawyer gets paid either way."